telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-management-grid.md

               total: store.config.wcfSchemaTotal,
           }

 Each of these sets the `url` and `type` for the action.
 In the case of `destroy` and `update`, include the `AlbumId` in the URL itself, not as a parameter.
 To do this define a function instead of a string to act as the URL.
 Kendo UI automatically calls this function and passes in the data item that is being deleted.
-This allowes you to get the `AlbumID` and append it to the base URL.
+This allows you to get the `AlbumID` and append it to the base URL.

 ###### Example